 It is impossible to predict exactly what medical information will be helpful for your claim (or will damage your claim), so fully informing your personal injury lawyer is the only way to ensure that the facts will be put to work for you instead of against you.

 A history of legal problems is not a barrier to a successful personal injury claim.
 Even with a legal history, individuals still have the same rights to workers’ compensation.
-Failing to tell your personal injury attorney about previous legal issues, however, is a serious barrier to a successful claim.
+However, failing to tell your personal injury attorney about previous legal issues is a serious barrier to a successful claim.